-Hilary Sample, Housing Studio Coordinator; hms2155@columbia.edu Teaching Assistant:
+Hilary Sample, Coordinator Housing Studio; hms2155@columbia.edu Teaching Assistant: Lindsey Wikstrom; lmw2167@columbia.edu

-The zoning change permits a change in residential units and the inclusion of a community center to be located anywhere in the building(s) where residences are allowed.
-Each team should carefully examine both the program and the relationships between given programmatic parts.
-The program may be changed, but only following consideration with your critic.
+The zoning change permits a change in residential and the inclusion of a community center to be located anywhere in the building(s) where residential is allowed.
+Each team should examine carefully the program and relationships between the given programmatic parts.
+The program may be changed but only in consideration with your critic.
 Any changes should be considered against the given zoning and codes.

-While it is possible to approach housing through these systems of value and economies, it is also important to work towards new contemporary ideas of living and habitation.
-The Lemonie House by OMA/Rem Koolhaas presents commingles issues from domesticity, privacy, intimacy, and physical limitations to structural, environmental, and material novelty in creating a new form of living.
-If housing at a larger scale with repetitive units undertakes all of these elements, what types of design studies and concepts can each team explore?
+While it is possible to approach housing through these very systems of value and economies, it is important to also work towards new contemporary ideas of living and habitation.
+The Lemonie House, by Rem Koolhaas and OMA, presents ideas that commingle issues of domesticity, privacy, intimacy, physical limitations, to structural, environmental, and material novelty in creating a new form of living.
+If housing, at its larger scale with repetitive units were to undertake all of these elements what types of design studies and concepts can each team explore?

-New York development tends to follow artists, a movement currently synonymous with gentrification.
-This trend started in a deindustrialized SoHo, when artists renovated large industrial factories into live/work lofts.
+New York development tends to follow artists, currently considered gentrification.
+This trend started in a deindustrialized SoHo when artists renovated large industrial factories into Live / Work lofts.
 In 1971, the City rezoned the area to allow for commercial activity.
-SoHo has since been used as a precedent for Brooklyn, Queens, and now the Bronx.
-According to the current NYC zoning regulation, Chapter 2, Article 1, "home occupation" enables residents to use 10% of their homes for specific types of work: artist studios, professional offices, and teaching up to four pupils at a time.
-However, as our site is also under the MX-13 Special District Overlay, "home occupation" is redefined as 49% and allows greater variation in work.
-Live/work units can offer the neighborhood a variety of commercial types that directly relate to street life.
-Neighborhoods in Rio like Rio das Pedras are entirely constructed by mixing living and working spaces, where proximity to the street increases value and accessibility.
-Although signage and advertisement in live/work units in NYC are addressed in the zoning code, are there opportunities to link the impact of live/work units with the design of the street?
+This has now been used as a precedent for Brooklyn, Queens, and now the Bronx.
+According to the current NYC zoning regulation Chapter 2 Article 1, home occupation enables residents to use 10% of their homes for specific types of work: artist studios, professional offices, and teaching up to four pupils at a time.
+However, as our site is also under the MX-13 Special District Overlay, home occupation is redefined as 49% and allows greater variation in work.
+Live / Work units can offer the neighborhood a variety of commercial types, which can directly relate to the street life.
+Neighborhoods in Rio, for example, Rio das Pedras, are constructed entirely by mixing living and working space where proximity to the street increases its value and accessibility.
+Although signage and advertisement in live/work units in NYC are addressed in the zoning code, are there opportunities to link the impact of live / work units with the design of the street?

-As part of the "home occupation" code and in relation to the site's immediate context, of the Arts Center and schools, the housing project should consider new models for working as part of its program.
-A community is growing in this neighborhood, and within the Bronx, through projects like Silvercup Studios that open up opportunities for live/work unit types and affordable or below-market-rate housing for artists.
-Consider other projects for living and working like Ozenfant Studio by Le Corbusier and the Schindler House shared by Richard Neutra and Rudolf Schindler.
+As part of the home occupation code and in relation to the site s immediate context of the Arts Center and schools, the housing project should consider as part of its program, new models for working.
+There is a growing community in this neighborhood and within the Bronx through projects like the Silvercup Studios that open up opportunities for Live/Work unit types and affordable or below market rate housing for artists.
+Consider other projects like Ozenfant Studio by Le Corbusier and the Schindler House shared by Richard Neutra and Rudolf Schindler for living and working.

-As NYC has had a long tradition of mixing residential types and populations, the studio will also include programming for the aging.
-"Crystal ball in hand, I see a future that retires the retirement community and fully integrates older adults into every facet of American life,"11 writes Dean Linda Fried of the Mailman School of Public Health in her book Unafraid of Aging.
+In addition, NYC has had a long tradition of mixing residential types and populations, the studio will also include programming for the aging.
+Crystal ball in hand, I see a future that retires the retirement community and fully integrates older adults into every facet of American life, 11 says Dean Linda Fried from the Mailman School of Public Health in her book Unafraid of Aging.